sfletche/ol3-animation/README.md

 ### Next Steps
 * add potential for multiple markers (with differentiated content) at a given map view
-* dynamically position marker popup according to position
+* dynamically position marker popup according to position - done (in part)
+ * need to deal with flash of prior popup appearing with icon is clicked...
 * how to display marker popups...?
  * display marker popups after fly to?
  * one at a time?